Published By Janet Gershen-Siegel at August 28th, 2019

 We took a look at a ton of small business credit cards for new businesses, and did the research for you.
 So here are our picks.

-Per the SBA, small business credit card limits are a whopping 10 – 100 times that of consumer credit cards!
+Per the SBA, small business credit card limits are 10 – 100 times that of consumer credit cards!

 This shows you can get a lot more funds with small business credit.
 And it also shows you can have personal credit cards at retail stores.
 So you would now have an additional card at the same retail stores for your business.